 He is co-founder of The Tattoo international teen newspaper and Youth Journalism International, a 501(c)(3) public educational charity serving young people across the globe.

 Born in Massachusetts, he earned a degree in history from the University of Virginia.
-He is married and has two college-age children and two collies.
+He is married and has two adult children and two collies.

-Randy Flaum is the assistant managing editor for visuals at The York Dispatch in York, Penn.
+Randy Flaum is the former assistant managing editor for visuals at The York Dispatch in York, Penn.

 Over the past few years, Flaum has added videos and smart phones photographs to his storytelling techniques.